State and Local Cybersecurity Grant Program

 As a condition of receiving SLCGP funding, subrecipients are required to utilize Cybersecurity and Infrastructure Security Agency (CISA) Cyber Hygiene Services, specifically vulnerability scanning and web application scanning.

-NOTE: Participation in these services and memberships are NOT required to apply for SLCGP funding, only for subrecipients receiving SLCGP awards.
+NOTE: Participation in this service and membership is NOT required to apply for SLCGP funding, only for subrecipients receiving SLCGP awards.

 Related Content